 If liquid is leaking onto the battery connection, you may well have a flooded tank.
-This can happen when you draw (suck) on the mouthpiece too hard which causes too much liquid to be drawn to the atomiser too quickly and it can’t heat and vapourise the liquid fast enough.
+This can happen when you draw (suck) on the mouthpiece too hard which causes too much liquid to be drawn to the coil too quickly and it can’t heat and vapourise the liquid fast enough.

 Most e-cigs require a slow draw with long, slow inhalations.
-Very quick inhalations (the way traditional cigarettes are often smoked) may not give the atomizer time to heat sufficiently and vapourise the liquid, so take it slowly and see how you get on.
+Very quick inhalations (the way traditional cigarettes are often smoked) may not give the coil time to heat sufficiently and vapourise the liquid, so take it slowly and see how you get on.
 Secondly, as soon as you notice leaking, stop using your e-cig, unscrew it (remember to hold it so that the liquid doesn't spill out, which is most commonly upside down) and give it a good clean to remove the excess liquid.

 When the liquid in the atomizer chamber isn’t vapourised, it either floods the atomizer chamber or it back flows up through the air hole in the centre of the tank.
 This excess unheated liquid can end up in your mouth which is very unpleasant and should not be swallowed.

 If you're new to e-cigs, the coil is usually a replaceable item and it’s the small part inside the tank which heats up and it's known by several different names: coil, coil head, atomizer, atomizer head, wick, heating element, burner, etc.